California Pregnancy Disability Leave (CPDL)

 The University also provides reasonable accommodations, to the extent required by law, for conditions related to pregnancy, childbirth, or related medical conditions.
 In addition, a transfer to a less strenuous or hazardous position or duties may be available pursuant to an employee’s request, if such a transfer is medically advisable.
 Employees requesting a reasonable accommodation should promptly notify their supervisor and the Human Resources’ Leave Manager at email@example.com.
 For more information on accommodations, refer to the Accommodations section of the Handbook.

 Use of Accrued Paid Leave

-Accrued paid sick leave must be used concurrently with leave taken under this policy.
-If disability benefits have begun, the employee may choose to supplement those benefits with accrued paid sick leave.
+Accrued paid sick leave must be used concurrently with disability benefits.
 Paid sick leave and disability benefits combined may not exceed 100% of regular pay.

 Additionally, employees may choose to use accrued vacation concurrently with some or all of the leave under this policy.
 To receive paid leave, eligible employees must comply with the University’s normal procedures for the applicable paid-leave policy (e.g., call-in procedures, advance notice).

 If the employee participates in the University’s group health plan, USF will maintain coverage during leave under this policy on the same terms as if the employee had continued to work.
 If applicable, employees must make arrangements to pay their share of health plan premiums while on leave.
 In some instances, USF may recover premiums it paid to maintain health coverage or other benefits for employees and their families.
 Use of leave under this policy will not result in the loss of any employment benefit that accrued prior to the start of leave under this policy.